nuxeo/nuxeo-mqueues/nuxeo-mqueues-importer/README.md

     "nbThreads": the number of threads for the producers and for the consumers "avgBlobSizeKB": the average blob size fo each file documents.
-    "lang": the locale used for the generated document ("fr_FR" or "en_US") "queuePath": the path of the mqueue
+    "lang": the locale used for the generated document ("fr_FR" or "en_US") "mqName": the name of the MQueue
+    "kafkaConfig": the name of the Kafka configuration to use
 ```
 2. Run consumers of document messages creating Nuxeo documents, the concurrency will match the previous nbThreads producers parameters
   ```